🧐 5 Myths About AI in Medicine

 What’s the reality?

-Myth #4: AI is a “Black Box.”
+Myth #4: AI Is a “Black Box.”
 No One Knows How It Makes Decisions

 What’s the reality?

-Myth #5: AI is Only for Diagnosing Rare and Complex Diseases
+Myth #5: AI Is Only for Diagnosing Rare and Complex Diseases

 What’s the reality?